warmana/docsInProgress/system-test-standard.md

 #### IT Health Check (ITHC)

 An ITHC is the penetration test conducted as part of the CESG specified and managed CHECK scheme.
-It is intended to provide external assurance to an Accreditor that an ICT system’s setup and configuration meets the desired HMG assurance level (as determined by the system Accreditor in conjunction with CESG GPG No. 30.
+It is intended to provide external assurance to an Accreditor that an ICT system's setup and configuration meets the desired HMG assurance level (as determined by the system Accreditor in conjunction with CESG GPG No. 30.

 **Note:** Most MoJ ICT systems are connected to the GSi.
 The GSi Codes of Connection (CoCo) mandates that an ITHC is conducted every 12 months.